-Best Practices for JD Edwards Year-End: ESUs Now Available
+Best Practices for Processing W2’s, 1099’s & More in JD Edwards : ESUs Now Available

-Are you prepared to meet upcoming year-end processing deadlines?
-As we approach 2023, it’s time to set up your E1 systems and processes to meet and stay compliant with 1099 and US Payroll reporting requirements.
+Are you prepared to meet upcoming payroll processing deadlines?
+As we approach the 2024 tax deadlines, it’s time to set up your E1 systems and processes to keep your business in compliance while also ensuring that your employees and independent contractors meet their tax obligations seamlessly.

 JDE Accounts Payable includes programs to enable customers to maintain address and tax information for 1099 suppliers, produce 1099 forms using data from the Accounts Payable and/or General Accounting systems, generate reports, adjust amounts for suppliers, manage partial payments, print 1099 forms and produce 1099 returns in electronic formats.